jadecobra/python_tdd_exercises/source/how_to/calculator.rst

               )

     * ``x = random.randint(-1, 1)`` assigns a variable called ``x`` to the result of calling ``random.randint(-1, 1)``
-    * ``random.randint(-1, 1)`` returns a random digit from -1, 0 and 1 to represent the case of negative numbers, zero and positive numbers
+    * ``random.randint(-1, 1)`` returns a random digit that is -1, 0 or 1 to represent the case of negative numbers, zero and positive numbers
     * the ``assertEqual`` tests that when these two random numbers are given to the ``add`` function as inputs, the output returned is the result of adding them together
     * the terminal still shows passing tests